SDS37/gatsby-contentful-netlify-example/README.md

 ## DESCRIPTION

-Gatsby framework fetching data from siteMetadata, .md files, and Contentful CMS.
+Gatsby framework fetching data from siteMetadata, .md files, and Contentful CMS using Graphql.

 ## TOOLS